 - Don’t focus on what you are giving up; focus on your goals instead, and the joy that will come from reaching your goals.
 Our brains feel losses twice as much as we feel gains, so the pressure to purge can physically hurt unless you are really focused on getting to your goals.

 - Organize with a buddy, either a non-judgmental friend or a professional organizer (like my company).
 You’ll get better results in less time, and you won’t be exhausted or sick at the end.

 Advice You Won’t Hear Anywhere Else About Organizing Before a Move

 - People pay for square footage, so maximize visual space on the floor, which means clearing the floors throughout the home and even in the closet.
 Get furniture up off the floor by featuring leggy furniture, properly placed.(“Leggy” furniture doesn’t sit on the floor, and doesn’t have upholstery near the floor.)
 If possible, ensure buyers can walk all the way around furniture, which means pulling furniture away from the walls.
 The further the eye can travel on a floor without “bumping into” your stuff, the larger a home will feel.
-Bonus points if you can clear spaces directly in front of large windows and sliding glass doors, as they eye will “travel” through a room and right out into the (bonus) outdoor space.
-Everyday accessories like small tables, magazine racks, storage trunks, and nick knacks work against you, and you might find they don’t really work for the way you want to live in your next home, either.
+Bonus points if you can clear spaces directly in front of large windows and sliding glass doors, as the eye will “travel” through a room and right out into the (bonus) outdoor space.
+Everyday accessories like small tables, magazine racks, storage trunks, and nick knacks work against you in home staging, and you might find they don’t really work for the way you want to live in your next home, either.

 - Your decluttering goal should be to leave your house on moving day with no extra trash at the curb.
 If you can do that, you are well-prepared, and won’t likely end up with clutter in your new home, either.